 “I don’t,” I say, and a chill goes through me.

 Last time transports left, we had just arrived in Terezín.
 Papa was already in the Small Fortress.
 Then Mama was, too.
 At that time, trains full of people came and left regularly.
-No one knew where the transports went, only that they went to the east and we never saw the people again.
+No one knew where the transports went, only that they went to the East and we never saw the people again.
 Everybody was afraid to be on one.

 I hardly knew anyone then and had been busy adjusting to this new life where everything was so strange.
 Terrible food, and not enough.
 Wake up at seven.
 Wash.
 Disinfect.
 Eat.
 What, you’re still hungry?
 Well, don’t think about it.
 Sing a song instead.
 Now chores.
 Now airing.
 Now more chores.
 Now the program.
 Learn this.
 Remember that.
 Don’t stand by the barbed wire.
 Don’t walk past Nazi headquarters.
 Don’t look too happy.
 Or too sad.
 Don’t cry.
 Don’t whine.
 Don’t talk about those you miss.
 Don’t ask why.
 Don’t ask when.